fcarlone/node-sql-strorefront/README.md

 # Node SQL Storefront
 #### This application has three views: Customer, Manager and Supervisor
 * The Customer view will take in orders from customers and deplete stock from the store's inventory.
-* The Manager view will list products for sale, list products with quantity below five, add to quantity of an existing product and add a new prodct.
+* The Manager view will list products for sale, list products with quantity below five, add to quantity of an existing product and add a new product.
 * The Supervisor view will display a summarized table of profits by department and the ability to create a new department.